Mission Statement & By-Laws

 C. All committee chairpersons must be nominated by the Executive Committee for annual election by the Commission.

-D. Each committee must submit annual budget and committee reports of activities by June 30th.
+D. Each committee must submit an annual budget and committee reports of activities by May 30.

 V. Rules of Procedure

 A. Commission Meetings

 - Regular meetings shall normally be held monthly during the academic year.
 Special meetings may be called by the Chairperson or at the request of the President or three or more members of the Commission.
 The Secretary shall be responsible for assuring that all Commission members are notified of special meetings.

 - A majority of current members shall constitute a quorum.

 Each committee shall submit an annual report of its activity by May 30.
 The Executive Committee shall submit an annual report incorporating all committee reports to the President by August 30.

 - A simple majority of those attending, providing a quorum is present, shall be needed to pass a motion.